What is a reasonable accommodation?

 22 Andover Housing Authority v.
 Shkolnik, 443 Mass.
 300 (2005) (tenant must establish that he is "otherwise qualified" when requesting an accommodation in the eviction context).
 But see Boston Hous.
 Auth. v.
 Bridgewaters, 452 Mass.
 833 (Mass.
 2009).

 23 See Joint Statement of the Department of Housing and Urban Development and the Department of Justice entitled "Reasonable Accommodations Under the Fair Housing Act," May 17, 2004, p.
 10 (oral request for accommodation is sufficient to trigger duty of landlord).
 On file with Massachusetts Law Reform Institute.
-In addition, see Department of Housing and Community Development Public Housing Notice: 2009-11, p.
+In addition, see Executive Office of Housing and Livable Communities Public Housing Notice: 2009-11, p.
 6 (in state public housing, a request for a reasonable accommodation/modification does not have to be made in writing), available online.

 23See Joint Statement of the Department of Housing and Urban Development and the Department of Justice entitled “Reasonable Accommodations Under the Fair Housing Act,” May 17, 2004, pp. 10-11 (housing authority may not require that a request for a reasonable accommodation be made on a particular form) (on file with Massachusetts Law Reform Institute).